 Don’t get stressed.
 In the next 5 minutes, we’re going to go through all you need to know about what to include in a resume.

 In this article, we’ve got a full rundown of all the sections you need to include in your resume, plus a handy list.
 Once you’re done here you’ll know you’ve covered all your bases.

 You need to have a clear summary of what you’re good at in both a professional and personal capacity.
-There are some things that are absolute musts on your CV, such as:
+Some things are absolute musts on your CV, such as:

 You can add more sections if you want, too.
-Extras such as your GPA, what level of computer knowledge you have, any volunteering you’ve done, and internships you’ve done can all add to the picture of you.
+Extras such as your GPA, what level of computer knowledge you have, any volunteering you’ve done, your language proficiency, and internships you’ve done can all add to the picture of you.